Globalization vs. Localization: What’s the Difference?

 Global dreams, no local knowledge

 Some companies can succeed by selling the same product (almost) everywhere – take the iPhone.
-But Apples are rare.
-And the business end of an iOS device – the user interface – is, of course, a lot more localized than many imagine.
+But Apple is a rare globalization example.
+The business end of an iOS device – the user interface – is, of course, a lot more localized than many imagine.

 Local focus, limited horizons